-How CareMD Work For You
+How The CareMD Works For You

-CareMD is a Telehealth platform that allows patients to consult with competent doctors from the convenience of their own homes.
-CareMD makes it far easier to receive prescription medications for common conditions like STDs, ear infections, allergies and many more.
+The CareMD is a telehealth platform that allows patients to consult with competent doctors from the convenience of their homes.
+The CareMD makes it easier to receive or refill prescription medications for common conditions like pink eye, STDs, ear infections, allergies, and many more.

 No Appointment Necessary

 If you need a prescription, there’s no need to wait.
-Just follow the simple steps to to get treated today.
+Just follow these simple steps to get treated today.

 service-icons